- Why is car insurance so costly?

 - How do I get cheap car insurance?

-Uninsured drivers are a reason why car insurance premiums have become so high.
+Uninsured drivers is one reason why car insurance premiums have become so high.
 There are around a million uninsured motorists on British roads every year which costs the motor insurance industry approximately £500m per annum.
-The Motor Insurers’ Bureau claims that the cost of uninsured drivers is passed to the customer, adding an average £30 to the price of every car insurance policy.
+The Motor Insurers' Bureau claims that the cost of uninsured drivers is passed to the customer, adding an average £30 to the price of every car insurance policy.

 Personal injury claims are another key reason for the high cost of car insurance, with whiplash claims being especially common as well as difficult to verify.
 This leads numerous insurance companies to suspect fraud in many cases.